Pastoral care involves supporting all our girls to enable them to reach their potential.

-Mrs Angela Callaghan is Head of Year 7 and deals with all matters relating to transition and continuing care of new Year 7 girls.
+Miss Rachel Gibson is Head of Year 7 and deals with all matters relating to transition and continuing care of new Year 7 girls.

 Mrs Jordana Barnett is Head of Years 8 and 9, while Mrs Emma McLeod is Head of Years 10 and 11.
 They both co-ordinate PSHE and pastoral care for their Year groups and put in place individual interventions or mentoring as required.
 They also work closely to ensure a smooth transition is made from Key Stage 3 to 4 and then the Sixth Form.